 A shower rose and flexible hose mounted on an adjustable vertical rail should be provided within easy reach and without obstructing movement.

-Several manufacturers produce a package designed for disabled users including extended riser rail and hose to allow use by disabled and able-bodied users as well as an extended lever for the heat control.
+Several manufacturers produce a package designed for disabled users including an extended riser rail and hose to allow use by disabled and able-bodied users as well as an extended lever for the heat control.

 The water closet (toilet)

 If a particular seat height is required then a cantilevered pan may be preferable so long as particular consideration is given to the careful detailing of supports.
-Otherwise a shaped timber plinth secured beneath a normal pedestal pan should be quite adequate.
+Otherwise, a shaped timber plinth secured beneath a normal pedestal pan should be quite adequate.